After careful planning that began in 1920, St Mark’s College was officially opened on 15 March 1925.

 2. Promoting student wellbeing and belonging in a safe, respectful, diverse, and inclusive community

-3. Working to support all students who need it through a major expansion of scholarships and other financial support for students
+3. Working to support all students who need it, and to promote excellence and diversity, through a major expansion of scholarships and other financial support for students

 4. Developing the strongest team of staff who contribute to an exceptional student learning experience

-5. Providing an inspiring and sustainable physical environment with outstanding facilities and services
+5. Providing outstanding facilities and services in an inspiring and sustainable physical environment

 6. Developing the financial resources needed to achieve these priorities